Education

 China State Intellectual Property Office

-Turkey Ministry of Foreign Affairs
+Turkey Ministry of Treasury and Finance

 Hungary Ministry of Justice